kimw/VMwareService/README.md

 CONFIG FILE
 -----------
-The config file is a plain text file with name `VMwareService.cfg`, and stored in the same directory as VMwareService.exe file is.
+The config file is a plain text file with name `VMwareService.cfg`, and stored in the same directory as where `VMwareService.exe` file is.
 You can use any editor you faviote (e.g. `Notepad` with Windows, or [Sublime Text] is mine) to create/edit it.

-It's filled within .vmx file (VMware virtual machine file) full path line by line as follow:
+It's filled within the full path of .vmx files (VMware virtual machine file) line by line as follow:

 ```
 C:\Users\somebody\Documents\Virtual Machines\Ubuntu-Trusty-VM\Ubuntu-Trusty-VM.vmx
 C:\Users\somebody\Documents\Virtual Machines\Ubuntu-Vivid-VM\Ubuntu-Vivid-VM.vmx
 ```

-The VMwareService read these .vmx file pull path from the config file, and start them one by one.
+The VMwareService read these .vmx file's pull path from the config file, and start them one by one.

 **Note**